TheMuso/MobsOnYourTerms/README.md

 MobsOnYourTerms
 ===============

-A mine craft that allows players to deal with mobs and get mob drops only when they choose
+A Minecraft mod that allows players to deal with mobs and get mob drops only when they choose